leywon/pigeon/README.md

 ### About Firewall
 The ports on **computers** which are running as a server (*passively* accepting incoming connection requests that *are actively sent* by the clients) must be opened before the establishment of the connection.
 Usually these ports are blocked by the firewall.

-Objects initialized from the classes `serverSideTCP` and `serverSideUDP`, which provide the functionality of a TCP or a UDP server, will not work if the ports they are binding to is blocked by the firewall.
+Objects initialized from the classes `serverSideTCP` and `serverSideUDP`, which provide the functionality of a TCP or a UDP server, will not work if the ports they are binding to are blocked by the firewall.
 ##### Here are examples for how to deal with ports on the firewall with the software `firewalld`
 Show a list of ports that are opened by the firewall:
 ```